-131 No one shall be compelled to produce documents in his possession which any other person would be entitled to refuse to produce if they were in his possession (except for the purpose of identification), unless such last-mentioned person consents to their production, nor shall any one who is entitled to refuse to produce a document be compelled to give oral evidence of its contents.
+136 No one shall be compelled to produce documents in his possession which any other person would be entitled to refuse to produce if they were in his possession, unless such last-mentioned person consents to their production.

-132. (1) A witness shall not be excused from answering any question as to any matter relevant to the matter in issue in any suit or in any civil or criminal proceeding upon the ground that the answer to such question will criminate or may tend directly or indirectly to criminate such witness, or that it will expose or tend directly or indirectly to expose such witness to a penalty or forfeiture of any kind, or that it will establish or tend to establish that he owes a debt, or is otherwise subject to a civil suit at the instance of Her Majesty or of any other person.
+137 A witness shall not be excused from answering any question as to any matter relevant to the matter in issue in any suit or in any civil or criminal proceeding, upon the ground that the answer to such question will criminate, or may tend, directly or indirectly, to criminate such witness, or that it will expose or tend, directly or indirectly, to expose such witness to a penalty or forfeiture of any kind, or that it will establish or tend to establish that he owes a debt, or that he is otherwise subject to a civil suit at the instance of Her Majesty or of any other person.

-(2) No answer which a witness shall be compelled by the court to give shall subject him to any arrest or prosecution, or be proved against him in any criminal proceeding, except a prosecution for giving false evidence by such answer.
+Provided that no such answer which a witness shall be compelled to give shall subject him to any arrest or prosecution, or be proved against him in any criminal proceeding, except a prosecution for giving false evidence by such answer.